notmarek/pingapi/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/ranimepiracy?label=%40ranimepiracy&logo=twitter&style=flat)](https://twitter.com/ranimepiracy)
 [![Discord](https://img.shields.io/discord/622243127435984927?label=Discord&logo=discord)](https://discord.gg/piracy)

-# piracy.moe index
+# ping-api for index

-This repository is the web-ui of /r/animepiracy index.
+This repository is the ping-api of /r/animepiracy index.

 If you want to just report missing or false data, please go over to our [Discord](https://discord.gg/piracy) and report it in `#index`.